tylerbsilva/rent-a-car/readme.md

 ## Next Steps

 After limiting myself to 8 hours, I composed a list of what I would do to further my project:
-- Clean up styles even more
+[] Clean up styles even more
-- Give the site more of a "brand"
+[] Give the site more of a "brand"
-- Allow user to filter by Car type via search
+[] Allow user to filter by Car type via search
-- Have a better setup for mobile, as right now the collapsing works but isn't great
-- Add even more filtering capabilities once the data comes back from Hotline
+[] Have a better setup for mobile, as right now the collapsing works but isn't great [] Add even more filtering capabilities once the data comes back from Hotline (Price high/low, features, seats)